aemooooon/aemon-notes/content/English/AI-Powered RAs.md

 OK, now let's move on to the advantages of RAs:

 In terms of End User Experience, it basically includes Customisation, Personalisation and User Engagement.
 Users can tailor their preferences, and RAs can provide unique content to each individual user.
 This makes users feel valued and understood, increasing their satisfaction.
 They are more likely to spend more time on the platform, exploring and interacting with the content.
-This ongoing engagement is important for user retention and loyalty.
+This ongoing engagement is very important for user retention and loyalty.

 Regarding platform revenue, it incorporates cross-selling, upselling, targeted marketing, and conversion rates.
 Everyone knows that in an internet company, as long as you have user traffic, you can make a lot of money.
 Netflix's recommendation system accounts for about 80% of the content watched on the platform.
 It indicates how significant these systems are in driving user engagement and, consequently, revenue.